druglogics/druglogics-synergy/README.md

 mvn compile -P runExampleAGS
 ```

-You can use the script `run_druglogics_synergy.sh` to run the above java command with input files from the `ags_cascade_1.0` and `ags_cascade_2.0` directories as well.
+You can use the script [run_druglogics_synergy.sh](https://github.com/druglogics/druglogics-synergy/blob/master/run_druglogics_synergy.sh) to run the above java command with input files from the `ags_cascade_1.0` and `ags_cascade_2.0` directories as well.
-This script also offers the possibility to test various input configurations, namely changing the number of simulations, the attractor tool and the choice of training data.
+This script also offers the possibility to test various input configurations, namely changing the number of simulations, the attractor tool, the choice of training data and the method used in `drabme` for the synergy calculations.

 ## Input